manolofperez/phyloCNN/README.md

 This repository contains scripts, notebooks, and tools to perform simulations, encoding, model selection, parameter estimation, and posterior distribution analyses using PhyloCNN.

-# From the article
+# Article
-Perez M.F. and Gascuel O. PhyloCNN: Improving tree representation and neural network architecture for deep learning from trees in phylodynamics and diversification studies.
+Perez M.F. and Gascuel O.PhyloCNN: Improving tree representation and neural network architecture for deep learning from trees in phylodynamics and diversification studies.

 ## **Installation**
 To set up the required Python environment, use the following command: